VIP-SMUR/vip-smur.github.io/docs/index.md

 ---

-This is the project page of the [Surrogate Modeling for Urban Regeneration](https://vip-smur.github.io/wiki/) (VIP) at Georgia Tech. ([What is a VIP][What is a VIP])
+This is the project page of the [Surrogate Modeling for Urban Regeneration](https://vip-smur.github.io/wiki/) (VIP) at Georgia Tech. [[What is a VIP][What is a VIP]]

 ## 📝 The Problem

 Critics of sustainability often point out that the concept does not reach far enough; it focuses on maintaining the status quo rather than regenerating urban systems.
 We aim to build tools that not only address the environmental and economic aspects of sustainability but also empower to regenerate urban systems with society in mind.
 This is not merely a technological pursuit; our aim is not to build tech for tech’s sake.
 Instead, we aim to amplify the societal perspective of sustainability.

 Our models will redefine urban decision-making by empowering urban decision-makers to test interventions in real time.
-By letting everyone partake in urban decision-making, we make the concept of regenerative cities tangible, actionable, and inclusive.
-The models developed will pertain to topics including but not limited to:
+By letting all stakeholders partake in urban decision-making, we make the concept of regenerative cities tangible, actionable, and inclusive.
+The models developed will relate to topics including but not limited to:

 - Air quality / pollution / natural ventilation potential
 - Microclimate assessment (outdoor thermal comfort, heat islands)